CahreeMyrick/chess/README.md

 Ichigo is a C++ chess engine that I built to bridge the intersection between my passion for programming and chess.
 This project will serve as a tool for exploring various domains of computer science (i.e. OOP, Adverserial Search Algs., Reinforcement learning, Machine Learning, and maybe even systems programming.
 View this as a space for me to grow and a playground for me to practice with various interesting domians.

 Current Features:
-- Full Move Implementions (Array and Bitboard based)
+- Full Game logic Implementaions
-- Minimax with Alpha Beta (Array and Bitboard based)
+- Minimax with Alpha Beta Pruning
 - Simple CLI for User interaction

 The distribution of Ichigo consists of the following files: